Lokesh-spec/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with Postgres, including ETL processes, data modeling, and anlytics
+Building a modern data warehouse with Postgres, including ETL processes, data modeling, and anlytics.